 What is Watertown, New York Like?

 Residents of Watertown experience all four seasons – beautiful summers, brilliant and colorful autumns, snowy winters, and fragrant springs.
 Watertown is bisected by the beautiful Black River, which features Class 5 rapids.
-In addition to historic homes, Downtown Watertown boasts a full-size shopping mall and many other shops, a movie theater, several museums, and a town library.
+In addition to historic homes, Watertown boasts a full-size shopping mall and many other shops, a movie theater, several museums, and a city library.
 Watertown hosts several running races each year.
-The town has its own small ski slope, perfect for the beginner and intermediate skier.
+Dry Hill, a small ski area, is located just outside the city, a small ski slope, perfect for the beginner and intermediate skier.
 Within a morning’s drive are the Adirondack Mountains and the Whiteface Ski Slope at Lake Placid, site of the 1980 Winter Olympics.